Skip to content

 The relationship to the established climate-metals-tradeoffs synthesis

-The climate-metals-tradeoffs page covers paddy-iAs and freshwater-MeHg under climate change and establishes the trade-off framing: climate-smart agricultural practices that reduce one metal can increase another, and the wiki’s threshold-setting work has to navigate the trade-offs rather than treat them as decoupled problems.
+The Climate adaptation creates new heavy-metal trade-offs page covers paddy-iAs and freshwater-MeHg under climate change and establishes the trade-off framing: climate-smart agricultural practices that reduce one metal can increase another, and the wiki’s threshold-setting work has to navigate the trade-offs rather than treat them as decoupled problems.
 The present synthesis extends the climate-metals story to marine pelagic fish, which is structurally distinct from the freshwater systems covered in the trade-offs synthesis.
 The two pages should be read together: climate-metals-tradeoffs covers the freshwater and terrestrial side; climate-fish-mehg-projections covers the marine side; the combined finding is that climate change is reshaping the heavy-metal contamination distribution across all major dietary-exposure pathways and that the present regulatory infrastructure is calibrated against a baseline that does not hold.

 What this synthesis does not yet rest on